 How to Choose Scar 17 Optics?

-The scope you get should do everything possible to work with the strengths of the .308 cartridge.
-At the same time, having an optic that can transition from long range to CQB along with your rifle is a strong consideration.
+The rifle scope you get should do everything possible to work with the strengths of the .308 cartridge.
+At the same time, having a scope that can transition from long range to CQB along with your rifle is a strong consideration.

 Considerations like low-light shooting are an important factor.
 As is the overall power of the scope and its many features.
 Whether you plan on using your rifle as for personal defense, range time, or even hunting, it is best to consider how it will perform in those situations.
 This guide should take you through the available options.